BlacketPS/Blacket/README.md

 <img src="https://blacket.org/images/github/blookEditor.png"></img>

-### Adding News
+### Creating News

 To add news to your server, click the News Editor on the admin panel.

 <img src="https://blacket.org/images/github/newsEditorButton.png"></img>

-From here, you can add news and delete news from your server.
+From here, you can create news and delete news from your server.

 <img src="https://blacket.org/images/github/newsEditor.png"></img>